-- b.
-Authorship based solely on accrual is not a criterion for this category of abstract or manuscript.
-Accrual investigators are recognized in an acknowledgement section of a manuscript rather than with authorship, unless they are among the investigators conducting the secondary use study, in which case authorship depends upon contribution.
-It is expected that all investigators who contributed data to the secondary analyses will also - be involved in interpretation of those data - be given the opportunity to participate fully in preparation of resultant manuscripts/ abstracts - be acknowledged as co-authors on those manuscripts/ abstracts.
+b.
+Authorship based on accruals and new data: Authorship based solely on accrual is not a criterion for this category of abstract or manuscript.
+Accrual investigators are recognized in an acknowledgement section rather than with authorship, unless they are among the investigators conducting the secondary use study, in which case authorship depends upon contribution.